 Best for

-- First App Store launch
+- A first App Store launch

-- ASO refresh between feature drops
+- An ASO refresh between feature drops

-- New version drop with promo-text reset
+- A new version drop with a promotional-text reset

 - International / locale expansion